Bursaries and Financial Aid

 - Southridge Bursary and Financial Aid Application Form

 - Families are required to submit financial information to a third party.
 Apple Financial Services collects information for standardized, confidential processing and provides us with a summary of their findings to assist us in determining financial need.
-The Financial Aid for Students Attending Canadian Schools (FACS) Form is available here.
+The Financial Aid for Students Attending Canadian Schools (FACS) Form is available on the Apple Financial Services website.
 (A processing fee is charged.)

 - Fee waivers for the Secondary School Assessment Test (SSAT) may also be provided on a first-come, first-served basis for students who have completed their application.
 Contact the Admissions Office (below).